Nacriema/PMIS-Tool/README.md

-# This is all in one packet
+# All in one packet

+This is a part of the [PMIS System](http://pmisptc2.com.vn:3000/login).

 I'm not familiar with JS canvas, so I decided to build up a small TkInter application to use all the things I have to perform the prediction.

+## Problem Analysis
+Target - Build the Camera Calibration tool.
+I've implemented the core algorithm.
+The parameters need to be considered

 ## Task list
 - [x] Use the Idea of InvoiceNet to build the application, first I need to clone the InvoiceNet GUI